Boston Bruins Fire Head Coach Bruce Cassidy - CLNS Media

 What a ridiculous decision.

-Since taking over for Claude Julien on February 7th, 2017, Bruce Cassidy has a 245-108 record and has the Bruins to six straight playoff appearances.
-They made it to a Stanley Cup i 2018-19 – and the only thing that has stopped them from getting over the hump is complete incompetence in the front office.
+Since taking over for Claude Julien on February 7th, 2017, Bruce Cassidy has a 245-108 record and has brought the Bruins to six straight playoff appearances.
+They made it to a Stanley Cup in 2018-19 – and the only thing that has stopped them from getting over the hump is complete incompetence in the front office.

 Here is what Don Sweeney and Cam Neely have given Cassidy over the last several years (h/t Evan Lazar):